MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 1. Click the **Toggle device emulation** (![Device Emulation icon](./index-images/device-emulation-icon-light-theme.png)) button.
 Or, when DevTools has focus, press **Ctrl+Shift+M** (Windows, Linux) or **Command+Shift+M** (macOS).

-   The Device Toolbar opens in the webpage, and the webpage is now rendered within the Device Emulation pane:
+   The device toolbar opens in the webpage, and the webpage is now rendered within the Device Emulation pane:

    ![Opening the device toolbar](./index-images/media-queries-open-device-toolbar.png)